lcastri/causalflow/README.md

 ![](https://github.com/lcastri/causalflow/raw/main/images/PCMCI_example_2.png "Causal model by PCMCI")  |  ![](https://github.com/lcastri/causalflow/raw/main/images/FPCMCI_example_2.png "Causal model by F-PCMCI")
 Execution time ~ 8min 40sec | Execution time ~ 3min 00sec

-In this case the F-PCMCI removes the $X_6$ variable from the causal graph leading to generate exactly the same causal model as in the previous example, with comparable executional time.
-Instead, the PCMCI suffers the presence of $X_6$ in terms of time and accuracy of the causal structure.
+F-PCMCI removes the $X_6$ variable from the causal graph leading to generate the correct causal model, while PCMCI suffers the presence of $X_6$ in terms of time and accuracy of the causal structure.
 Indeed, a spurious link $X_6$ &rarr; $X_5$ appears in the causal graph derived by the PCMCI.